trilitech/tezos-developer-docs/docs/smart-contracts/timelocks.md

 Because it is impossible to force and verify that the two players reveal their choice simultaneously, they can use a commit-and-reveal scheme.

 During the first step, they pick their choice and put it in a pair with some random data.
-Then they compute a hash of the result to create a time-lock and send this value to the contract as a commitment.
+Then they compute a hash of the result to create a timelock and send this value to the contract as a commitment.

 After both players have sent their commitment, they can reveal by sending the actual data to the contract including the random data.
 The contract can verify that the hash of this data matches the previous commitment.